michaeldallariva/NexusM/README.md

 ## Getting Started

 ### Requirements
-- Windows 10/11 (64-bit)
+- Windows 10/11 (64-bit) or Linux (x64)
 - A modern web browser (Chrome, Firefox, Edge, Safari)
-- FFmpeg (optional, for audio/video transcoding — can be downloaded from within the app)
+- FFmpeg (optional, for audio/video transcoding — can be auto-downloaded from within the app)
 - TMDB API key (optional, free — for movie/TV metadata and actor data)

 ### Running NexusM